 Jackie Randle has been the Director of Volunteer Programs for the Bruce Trail Conservancy (BTC) since 2002.
 As Director of Volunteer Programs, Jackie is responsible for setting the direction of the Volunteer Program, implementing new policies and procedures, providing training materials and developing new ways to provide access to necessary training resources.
 Since Jackie joined the BTC, the volunteer program has grown from 800 volunteers to over 1350 volunteers, representing 15% of the total membership of the BTC.
 Major projects include the 50th Anniversary of the Bruce Trail celebrations; creation of a standardized volunteer database; and the creation of an international image for the Bruce Trail Conservancy through the introduction of Friendship Trails and an ongoing presence at the World Trails Network.
 Jackie has a Bachelor degree in Anthropology, a post-graduate diplomas in Volunteer Management and Human Resources

 Fivos Tsaravopoulos holds two MSc titles in European Studies and Environmental Management.
-Through his company “Paths of Greece“, he has been actively involved with the implementation of walking and cycling trails across all of Greece since 2010.
-He has developed or helped with the implementation of several path networks on the islands of Skyros, Spetses, Sifnos, Kythera, Patmos, Karpathos, Kefalonia, as well as in Marathon, Athens and Drama.
-Since 2012 he is a board member of the Hellenic Society for the Protection of Nature.
+He is the Co-Founder of the Social Co-operative Enterprise “Paths of Greece“, and he has been actively involved with the implementation of walking trails across all of Greece since 2010.
+He has developed or helped with the implementation of several path networks on the islands of Sifnos, Kythera, Serifos, Karpathos, Kefalonia, as well as in Messinia, Marathon, Athens and Drama.
 During his free time, he likes climbing, hiking and he is a passionate photographer.

 Julie has been the Manager of Global Communication Team for Jeju Olle Foundation since 2010.
 As Manager of Global Communication Team, Julie is responsible for promoting Friendship Trail co-marketing projects and also cooperating with national and international trail networking organizations.
 Julie is also responsible for coordinating World Trails Conference since 2010 to 2015 and taking a role of secretariat of Asia Trails Network since 2014.